First, let's start off by explaining what Amazon keyword research is and then jump in to the "how to" part afterwards.

-Fortunately, keyword popularity calculations are built in to our Amazon keyword tool and a keyword's popularity is provided with a calculated Rank score and a Top 10 indicator.
+Fortunately, keyword popularity calculations are built in to our Amazon keyword tool and a keyword's popularity is provided with a calculated popularity score and a Top 10 indicator.

-That being the case, when using KTD's Amazon keyword tool, you can quickly sort by rank.
+That being the case, when using KTD's Amazon keyword tool, you can quickly sort by score.

-For more information about rank - read the how to guide about how the Amazon keyword tool works.
+For more information about score - read the how to guide about how the Amazon keyword tool works.